 We record compensation expense related to stock options, stock-settled stock appreciation rights, restricted shares, and performance shares granted to certain employees and non-employee directors based on the fair value of the awards on the grant date.
 The fair value of restricted share and performance share awards is based on the closing price of our common shares on the grant date.
 The fair value of stock option and stock-settled appreciation right awards is estimated on the grant date using the Black-Scholes-Merton option pricing model, which includes assumptions regarding the risk-free interest rate, dividend yield, life of the award, and the volatility of our common shares.
-Additional information regarding the assumptions used to value share-based compensation awards is provided in Note 14 to the accompanying Consolidated Financial Statements titled, Share-Based Compensation.
+Additional information regarding the assumptions used to value share-based compensation awards is provided in Note 13 to the accompanying Consolidated Financial Statements titled, Share-Based Compensation.

 Capitalized Software Development Costs.
 The capitalization of software development cost for external use begins when a product's technological feasibility has been established.
 Capitalization ends when the resulting product is available for general market release.
 Amortization of the capitalized software is classified within products cost of goods sold in the Consolidated Statements of Operations.
-For each capitalized software product, the annual amortization is equal to the greater of: (i) the amount computed using the ratio that the software product's current fiscal year gross revenues for that product or (ii) the amount computed based on straight-line method over the remaining estimated economic life of the product, which is a range between three and eight years.
+For each capitalized software product, the annual amortization is equal to the greater of: (i) the amount computed using the ratio that the software product's current fiscal year gross revenue bears to the total current fiscal year and anticipated future gross revenues for that product or (ii) the amount computed based on straight-line method over the remaining estimated economic life of the product, which is a range between three and eight years.
 The amount by which unamortized software costs exceeds the net realizable value, if any, is recognized as a charge to income in the period it is determined.
-We capitalized approximately \$11.9 million, \$13.3 million and \$17.2 million during fiscal 2017, 2016 and 2015, respectively.
-Amortization of non-acquired developed capitalized software was \$8.0 million, \$0.9 million and \$1.2 million during fiscal 2017, 2016 and 2015, respectively.
+We capitalized approximately \$8.2 million, \$11.9 million and

+\$13.3 million during fiscal 2018, 2017 and 2016, respectively.
+Amortization of developed capitalized software was \$10.0 million, \$8.0 million and \$0.9 million during fiscal 2018, 2017 and 2016, respectively.